chee86j/ForeclosureAuctionPyScraper/README.md

     to store and manage the extracted data efficiently.
 7.  **Export Data to CSV**: Easily export the scraped data from the SQLite database to a CSV file for further analysis or reporting.
+8.  **Error Logging and Notifications**: Logs errors and sends email notifications
-8.  **Customizable and Expandable**: Designed with modularity in mind, allowing for easy updates and customization to cater to specific user needs.
+9.  **Customizable and Expandable**: Designed with modularity in mind, allowing for easy updates and customization to cater to specific user needs.

 ## Technologies & Libraries